Sin Pelos en La Lengua: How to Build and Maintain Desire in Romantic Relationships

 Hey there!
 Thanks for setting this up, I’m really excited and honored to be involved in something like this and I’m looking forward to where this conversation goes.
 My name is Danny Nava, I’m a licensed therapist and Certified Sex Therapist.
 I see lots of different kinds of people and treat many different issues but a big part of my work is in sex therapy.
 So I see a lot of individuals and couples looking to improve their communication and explore pleasure, sex, and sexuality.
 If there is something I might love more than therapy it would be teaching.
 I’m also a professor at a university where, among other subjects, I get to teach the treatment of couples and human sexuality.
 Outside of my professional roles, I think a good way to describe myself would be quiet and introverted.
 Pretty average guy; I like a good book, working out, and trying new food.

-So, for those who don’t know, Danny is my primo-in-law, and also a colleague.
+So, for those who don’t know, Danny is a friend, primo-in-law, and also a colleague.
 Danny and I occasionally consult on clinical issues.
 I really appreciate the way he frames sex and intimacy issues and today’s topic was inspired by a clinical consultation call we had a couple of months ago.

 Danny, there were so many interesting things you mentioned during that call, but first can you define sex in the context of a romantic relationship?